wantuta/russian_text_detoxification/README.md

 # Russian Text Detoxification
-This project explores the use of transfer learning to achieve style transfer in Russian texts, specifically focusing on the detection and neutralization of profane expressions.
+This project explores the use of transfer learning in Russian texts detoxification, specifically focusing on the detection and neutralization of profane expressions.
 This research is particularly relevant to the development of intelligent systems and chatbots.

 Transformer Architectures: T5, BART and a MLM-based method.